Ira J. McDonald: Biography

-McDonald was born May 1, 1895 in Craig, Nebraska the son of John S. McDonald and Amanda B. Hildreth, both of Jamestown, Tennessee.
+McDonald was born May 1, 1895, in Craig, Nebraska, the son of John S. McDonald and Amanda B. Hildreth, both of Jamestown, Tennessee.
 He was married to Helen M. Warga of Havelock, Nebraska, on March 28, 1923.
 They had one son, Paul Ira McDonald.
 While in Los Angeles they lived at 2063 South Oxford Street, east of South Western Avenue.
 He was a Presbyterian, a Democrat and a Mason.

 McDonald went to Nebraska State Teachers College and taught school for 3 1/2 years.
 He was also the secretary of a building and loan association for four years.
 "In 1917 he went overseas with the 6th Marines and served with that outfit in all its major engagements."
-He received his law degree from the University of Nebraska and was elected treasurer of his home town, Havelock, Nebraska.
+He received his law degree from the University of Nebraska College of Law and was elected treasurer of his home town, Havelock, Nebraska.
 He moved to California and began practicing there in 1928 or 1929.

 He died on December 6, 1964.